cristiancaer/exercises_python/README.md

 # exercises_python
 random exercises
-thises are some exercise from python platzi
+theses are some exercise from python Platzi